JeanJacquesRousseau/musicplz/README.md

 # Musizplz

 ## What it does
+### Download any youtube video on your phone as a music file.

 It looks for all the youtube links inside the file youtube_links.txt and goes out to youtube to download them.
 It downloads songs/video and convert them into a .opus music file.
 Once it's done downloading every link, it search throught your local network for the local IP address of your device's MAC Address.